 It’s imperative to stay on top of your reviews across multiple platforms.
 A poor online reputation could do lasting damage to a large business and could even potentially destroy small businesses.
 It’s estimated that 91 percent of consumers read online business and product reviews, and they’re usually hunting for negative reviews in particular.
 They want to see any possible cons of your product or service and how you’ve responded to criticism.

 This isn’t to say that all negative reviews are a bad thing.
 On the contrary, they have a paradoxical way of creating trust.
 An infinite list of positive reviews is often a sign of falsification.
 A sprinkling of imperfect star ratings creates trust between the brand and the consumer.
 Bad reviews also provide you with an opportunity to improve your business.
 Think of them as free and honest feedback that show you what is and isn’t working within your business.
 Constructive feedback can help you correct mistakes you didn’t know you were making.

-Once you’ve improved customer satisfaction, you’ll need to address the bad reviews that were written online.
+Once you’ve improved customer satisfaction, you should attempt to get rid of any bad reviews that were written online.
 Here are a few pointers on how to remove bad reviews from Google, Facebook, Yelp and other online platforms.